Quick Start Guide

 The *Analyze* phase involves configuring a **Scanner** to connect to a Source System, that will extract the metadata and save it as objects in the migration-center database, and export the content to a defined Filesystem location, which acts as a staging area.

-The Import phase, is the last step, and involves creating an Importer, which will connect to the Target System, assigning a migset with Validated Objects to it and starting the import run.
+The *Import* phase, is the last step, and involves creating an **Importer**, which will connect to the Target System, assigning a migset with Associated Objects to it and starting the import run.
 You can monitor the progress in the importer run history or directly in the migsets view.

 All the migration phases can be done in parallel for different batches of documents that are migrated.